sheamusorman/ML-Page-Evictor/README.md

 4. Instantiates a Simulator
 5. Runs the simulation
 6. Prints a summary of results
-7. (If Verbose): Displays the final cache state
+7. (If Verbose): Displays the final cache state and cache state at each access

 ### Policies.py